jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 - The coupon for a \$225 [signup bonus](https://accounts.chase.com/raf/share/2989388963).
 If you use this link, I get a $50 bonus in addition.

 You do not need a social security number to open your account.
+However, to apply for a credit card to build your credit rating, you need to link your social security number to your account.